arobrecht/severus-study/README.md

 ---
 ## Using the built-in visualization
-Snape can create a live visualization including the partner model and current graph state if enabled in the (severus-study) config:
+Snape can create a live visualization including the partner model and current graph state if enabled in `severus-study/config.py`:
 ```py
 VISUALIZATION = True
 ```